JuhoKon/tubemusic/README.md

 ## Importing songs from Spotify

 Requires you to Login with your spotify account.
-Shows all of your playlists on the right for you to click on them, and choose which songs to improt to the application!<br />
+Shows all of your playlists on the right for you to click on them, and choose which songs to import to the application!<br />

 ![alt text](https://i.ibb.co/Wnhh1QG/kuva1.png)